 Ask our Montenegro specialists and she can introduce you to places like the 13,500-acre Biogradska Gora National Park, with its 2,000-metre tall mountains, nine glaciers and outstanding lowland lake.

-Jo will suggest spending a few hours wandering through the charming old streets and squares of Kotor – itself a UNESCO World Heritage Site – and wending your way up to its ancient fort for the breathtaking views.
-She’ll also suggest a stay on the delightful island city of Sveti Stefan with its quaint house and ancient fortifications.
+Our specialists will suggest spending a few hours wandering through the charming old streets and squares of Kotor – itself a UNESCO World Heritage Site – and wending your way up to its ancient fort for the breathtaking views.
+They will also suggest a stay on the delightful island city of Sveti Stefan with its quaint house and ancient fortifications.